-Fear not, bachelorette party planners: Whatever the bride's preferences, you'll be able to find the right mix of activities here in Boston.
-Read on for my Boston bachelorette party recommendations that will suit all types of brides (and budgets).
+Fear not, bachelorette party planners.
+Whatever the bride's preferences, you'll be able to find the right mix of activities here in Boston.
+Read on for our Boston bachelorette party recommendations that will suit all types of brides (and budgets).

 1. All-Male Revue